 The Foundation is financially supported primarily by a government grant provided by the Utah Division of Child and Family Services ("DCFS").
 Funds are dispersed on a monthly basis dependent on total prior month qualified expenses and the grant contract is subject to renewal every five years.
 In addition, the Foundation receives contributions with or without donor restrictions for recruitment, education, retention, management and general, and fundraising for foster families and foster children in the state of Utah.
 It also receives in-kind gifts that can be passed on to foster families which helps eliminate additional cash outlay.
 Event registrations and sponsorships are also awarded to the Foundation throughout each year.
-Based on recent years' operations, the amount provided by government funding covers approximately 72% of total Foundation expenses.
+For the years ended June 30, 2024 and 2023, the amount provided by government funding covers approximately 77% and 93% of total Foundation expenses.
 The remaining expenses are covered by monetary support the Foundation receives primarily through contributions.